M-Ahtisham/StarX/README.md

 # Implementation of the Requests
 This describes how the code implements a request.
 Also it must describe, how the a student contributed to the implementation of the request.

-# Right-fit question
-Here we will argues about right questions to be asked to the chatbot

 # Work done
 It must describe, who has implemented which request and at  which time